rcshadman/weather_data/readme.rst

 #### Notebook:

-- The jupyter book can be used the to the data analysis and visualizations included in it.
+- The jupyter book can be used to see the data analysis and visualizations included in it.

 ##### To View the notebook